khr818/auto-annotated-port/content/pages/blog/post-one.md

 ---
 type: PostLayout
-title: How I started a startup 🚀
+title: The Birth Of TAI
 colors: colors-a
 date: '2021-06-28'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image1.jpg
   altText: Post thumbnail image
 media:
-  url: /images/post-2.jpg
+  url: /images/Absolute_Infinity.webp
   altText: altText of the image
   caption: Caption of the image
   elementId: ''